awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/device-status.md

   aws greengrassv2 list-installed-components --core-device-thing-name coreDeviceName
   ```

   The response contains the list of components that run on the core device\.
-Each entry in the list contains the lifecycle state of the component\.
+Each entry in the list contains the lifecycle state of the component, including how current the status of the data is and when the Greengrass core device last sent a message containing a certain component to the cloud\.
+The response will also include the most recent deployment source that brought the component to the Greengrass core device\.
 **Note**
-This list doesn't include components that are deployed as dependencies of other components\.
+This command retrieves a paginated list of the components that a Greengrass core device runs\.
+By default, this list doesn't include components that are deployed as dependencies of other components\.
+You can include dependencies in the response by setting the `topologyFilter` parameter to `ALL`\.